Choosing the Right Huntsville Child Custody Attorney

 Child custody and visitation or access laws in the State of Alabama generally are in favor of both parents having some form of custody in order to best raise children.
+When you are looking for an experienced Huntsville child custody lawyer, consider Charlotte Christian Law.

 Custody is defined by the state as the legal responsibility for the supervision and care of a minor child—those under age 19—and about which individuals will have the authority to make the decisions that are required to fulfill that responsibility.